 Working hands-on with patients can be an extremely rewarding career.
 Becoming a nurse is certainly not for everyone, but if you are patient-centered, not squeamish, and have an abundance of empathy and patience, nursing could be the perfect career fit.

-There are three aspects of nursing that can all be achieved in under five years.
-A certified nursing assistant, also known as a CNA, assists the nurses with everyday life activities.
-This certification usually requires so many hours of hands-on experience and then a certification test.
-It can be done in a matter of weeks and are often sponsored by employers with direct hire after completion.
+Three aspects of nursing can all be achieved in under five years.
+A certified nursing assistant, also known as a CNA, assists nurses with everyday life activities.
+This certification usually requires many hours of hands-on experience and then a certification test.
+It can be done in a matter of weeks and is often sponsored by employers with direct hire after completion.

 Schooling to become an LPN or an RN takes about two years to complete.
-LPN, or Licensed Practical Nurses, are limited to where they can work and are mostly found in nursing homes.
+LPNs, or licensed practical nurses, are limited in where they can work and are mostly found in nursing homes.
 Registered Nurses, RNs, can work anywhere and are in high demand.
 There is an abundance of job opportunities for nurses in hospitals, home care settings, and nursing homes.

 Health Information Technology

 This field is up and coming and definitely in need.
-These programs take roughly 18 months to complete, and the jobs range from standard IT work to maintaining electronic medical records.
-These EMRs are essential in all aspects of the patient’s records.
-These records include their medical information, demographic data, and patient billing records.
+These programs take roughly 18 months to complete, and the jobs range from standard IT work to maintaining electronic medical records (EMRs).
+EMRs are essential in all aspects of the patient’s records, including their medical information, demographic data, and patient billing records.
 Without access to the EMR, the healthcare facility won’t be able to function properly.

 As technology continues to evolve, and we rely on it more and more, this industry will continue to grow and become a high-demand job.